 Fixture Type ⇔ COUNTERTOPS

-There are typically two places in the home where countertops are found - the kitchen and the bathroom.
-Bathroom countertops can be tiled and have a drop-in porcelain sink, or they can be made of cultured marble with molded sinks, which is a one continuous molded surface.
+Generally, there are two places in a home where countertops are found - the kitchen and the bathroom.
+Bathroom countertops are usually made of tile with a drop-in porcelain sink, or they can be made of cultured marble with sinks molded in, making the sinks and countertop one big molded piece.
 Kitchen countertops are usually made of formica, butcher block, or tile.

-We exclusively use a MultiSpec finish - not a solid color - to refinish countertops, for these reasons:
+We exclusively use a MultiSpec finish - not a solid color - to refinish bathroom and kitchen countertops, for these reasons:

 the finish hides a multitude of flaws should the surface get chipped

 it gives a beautiful contrast to a solid finish bathtub in a bathroom

 it instantly updates a bathroom or kitchen by removing the outdated look of cultured marble, tile, formica, or butcher block by giving the countertop the look of granite

 Another reason we do not refinish countertops in a solid color is because there are minuscule particles that float through the air during the refinishing process that can and do get permanently caught in the finish - which can and will be seen.
 Also, if you happen to chip the refinished surface, it would be much more noticeable on a solid color finish than it would be on a MultiSpec finish.

 Please note that anything touching the kitchen countertop (spout, handles, and drain) will have to be removed prior to our arrival to refinish, and can be re-installed a couple of days after refinishing.

 Please note that our warranty is specifically related to the two things under our control: workmanship and product defects.
 We do not guarantee that rust, cracks, or holes won't reappear later in a countertop/sink if the underlying source of the damage (possibly a house shift, improper initial installation, water leak, or previous damage to the same area) has not been corrected.